Evan Watts

 Evan Thomas Watts (born 23 September 2004) is a Welsh professional footballer who plays as a goalkeeper for club Swansea City.
 He is a Wales Under-21 International.
-He has previously spent time on loan with League of Ireland side Galway United.

 Early life

 Prior to joining Swansea City, Watts participated in tennis, cricket, rugby, swimming and cross country running.
 He continued to play cricket after joining Swansea City.

 Club career

 Watts joined Swansea City at Under-12 level, signing his first professional contract with Swansea in July 2023.
 Watts signed a new 1 and a half year contract with the option for a further 1 year, with Swansea City in December 2024.

 Swansea were one of two Welsh clubs who play in England, to be invited as a wildcard team to participate in the 2023–24 Welsh League Cup campaign.
 Watts was not involved in the final, as Swansea City U21s came up runners up, in a 5–1 loss to TNS.

-Galway United (loan)
+Galway United (loans)

-On 10 January 2025, Watts joined League of Ireland Premier Division club Galway United on an initial season-long loan deal, which saw him become Galway’s first ever Welsh player.
+On 10 January 2025, Watts joined League of Ireland Premier Division club Galway United on an initial season-long loan deal, which saw him become Galway's first ever Welsh player.
 He made his senior professional debut in Galway's 1–1 draw with Derry City.

-Watts was named Galway United’s player of the month for June.
+Watts was named Galway United's player of the month for June.

 On 22 October 2025 Watts announced via social media that his loan spell had been cut-short with just 3 games remaining in Galway United's season.
 Watts finished the season with 5 clean sheets from 18 games in all competitions.
 He also ended the season with 2 assists which was the most out of any goalkeeper in the League of Ireland that season.

+On 23 January 2026 it was announced that Watts would be returning to Galway United loan until 30 June 2026 ahead of the 2026 season, along with Swansea teammate Arthur Parker.
+He made 21 appearances during his second loan spell with the club.